 The right call for: multi-day events with a designated self-drive driver, and any use case where the rental window is multi-day rather than a single chauffeured group day.

-8. Carmel
+8. EmpireCLS

-For a group that wants a high-volume base with broad coverage and the brand familiarity of a long-running NYC name, Carmel is a usable option.
-The reason it sits at #8 in a Sprinter-specific ranking is that its strength is fleet breadth rather than a dedicated group-Sprinter dispatch posture — the multi-stop group day runs better on the operators above it that specialize in it.
-Confirm the specific Sprinter configuration, the capacity, and the multi-stop terms in writing at booking.
+For a group that wants a national owned-fleet brand with a corporate-travel track record, EmpireCLS is a credible option, and the owned-fleet model means the vehicle and the chauffeur are the operator’s own rather than a subcontracted supplier.
+The reason it sits at #8 in a Sprinter-specific NYC ranking is that its strength is national corporate coverage rather than a dedicated NYC group-Sprinter dispatch posture — the NYC-dedicated Sprinter specialists above it, and DD’s published flat rate, edge it locally on this exact niche.
+Confirm the specific Sprinter configuration, the capacity, and the multi-stop terms in the written quote at booking.

 The cost math: one Sprinter vs. a fleet of separate cars